MattMattL/SFML-3D-Graphics-Test/coding_style_guide/README.md

 ### Constants

-- camelCase
+- All in capital letters
-- spaces are replaced with \_
+- Spaces are replaced with \_

 ``` C++
 #define MAX_ROW 16